MorganASJ/MonoCheck/README.md

     Clade: Insecta, Monophyletic: 38, Total: 46, Percentage: 82.61%
     Clade: Diptera, Monophyletic: 41, Total: 46, Percentage: 89.13%

+### Error Checking

+I have built error recovery into the program.
+If you are missing an input, or there is an issue with file structure the program should tell you.
+If there are any issues please feel free to contact me.

 ### Library References:
 _Jaime Huerta-Cepas, Francois Serra and Peer Bork._ ETE 3: Reconstruction, analysis and visualization of phylogenomic data. **Mol Biol Evol 2016;**  [doi: 10.1093/molbev/msw046](http://mbe.oxfordjournals.org/content/early/2016/03/21/molbev.msw046 "link to citation reference")